 Spinal canal stenosis refers to the narrowing of the spinal canal, creating compression on the spinal cord or nerve roots.
 This constriction often triggers discomfort, pain, and limitations in mobility.
 It is commonly caused by aging, degenerative changes, or spinal injuries.

-Identifying Spinal Canal Stenosis
+Identifying Spinal Stenosis Symptoms and Causes

 Diagnosing spinal canal stenosis typically involves a comprehensive physical examination, medical history review, and potentially advanced imaging tests like an MRI or CT scan.
 Accurate diagnosis is crucial for developing an effective treatment plan.